By Christine June, George C. Marshall European Center for Security StudiesSeptember 14, 2018

 He also thinks that the workshop's topic on the dark web was an important and one that needs to be explored more.

 "It is again another good example of how PCSS gets us out of our comfort zone so that we are exposed to issues that we would otherwise not be," he said.
 "It's a good thing that we shed light on the dark web and get exposure to all the multi-dimensions of cyber security."

-Piret Pernik, advisor to the Policy Planning Department of the Estonian Ministry of Defense, has contributed to the drafting of fundamental security and defense documents for Estonia to include the National Security Concept, National Defense Strategy and Cyber Security Strategy.
+Piret Pernik, research fellow, International Centre for Defense and Security, has contributed to the drafting of fundamental security and defense documents for Estonia to include the National Security Concept, National Defense Strategy and Cyber Security Strategy.
 She is a PCSS alumna, attending last year.
 This is her first time as a seminar leader.